-Visual inspection after application of acetic acid (VIA) Ė VIA to triage women positive on the HPV test
+Visual inspection after application of acetic acid (VIA) – VIA to triage women positive on the HPV test

 In settings where high-quality cytology is not available, HPV-positive women may be triaged with VIA.
-HPV-positive but VIA-negative (triage-negative) women are advised to repeat the HPV test after 1 year.
-HPV-positive and VIA-positive (triage-positive) women are immediately assessed for ablative treatment and if eligible, are treated with thermal ablation or cryotherapy.
-HPV and VIA positive women ineligible for ablative treatment or suspected to have invasive cancer should be appropriately referred and managed.
+HPV-positive but VIA-negative (triage-negative) women are advised to repeat the HPV test after 2 years for women in the general population, while women living with HIV should have HPV test repeated after 1 year.
+Women positive on both HPV and VIA tests (triage-positive) are immediately assessed for ablative treatment in a ‘screen, triage and treat’ setting.
+If eligible, they are treated with thermal ablation or cryotherapy.
+HPV and VIA positive women ineligible for ablative treatment or suspected to have invasive cancer need to be appropriately referred and managed.

 Many of the HPV detection technologies also provide information on the presence or absence of HPV types 16 and 18 (the two most oncogenic types).
-An effective management strategy can be to refer to colposcopy or treat all women positive for HPV 16/18 and use VIA only to triage women positive for HPV types other than HPV 16/18.
+When HPV 16/18 detection is integrated to the HPV detection technology, WHO recommends to treat all HPV 16/18 positive women and triage women positive for other genotypes with VIA in a ‘screen, triage and treat’ setting.